enkidevs/curriculum/r/r-core/intro-to-r/what-is-r.md

 ---
 ## Practice

 Let's try some **R** code!
-Do you remember how to print a message to the console?
+Do you know how to print a message to the console?

 Don't worry; this is to get you comfortable with code.
 You'll learn all about how this works in the upcoming lessons.

 ```r
 message <- "Hello, world!"